sarmadiali98/ReLico/README.md

 The artifact includes logs and result summaries so that key reported results can be inspected without requiring full experiment reruns.

-### Table IV: Hardware validation scenarios and observed properties
+### Table IV: Hardware execution case study scenarios and observed properties

 Table IV is supported by: